patriciayoung/2022_FIFA/README.md

 ### Who did what?
 Dariel Ibanez:
-Mia Serrano-Salow: Imported SQL and created ERD using quickdatabasediagrams.com; README write up Patricia Young:
+Mia Serrano-Salow: Created ERD using quickdatabasediagrams.com; README write up Patricia Young: Created project Repository; imported data into SQL database (PostgreSQL into pgAdmin) and created Player_Info table then created 3 tables from there; exported data out of SQL database back into Jupyter Notebook.
 Nelson Velasco:

 ### Location of Data in Github: